 The ideal mortgage amount is essentially the maximum amount the government allows you to deduct based off the ideal income level of $200,000.
 Given the government loves to take advantage of people through a “do it or pay a fine or go to jail” type of rule, it behooves us all to take advantage of anything they allow in return.

-The current maximum mortgage indebtedness is $1 million + $100,000 for a Home Equity Line Of Credit (HELOC), which I don't recommend anybody take because the interest rate is higher and it will just give you more temptation to spend.
+The current maximum mortgage indebtedness is $750,000 + $100,000 for a Home Equity Line Of Credit (HELOC).
+I don't recommend anybody take because the interest rate is higher.
+A HELOC will just give you more temptation to spend.
 With mortgage rates under 3% for a 5/1 ARM and under 4.5% for a 30-year fixed, you're paying $30,000 – $45,000 a year at most in mortgage interest.

 Whatever your gross income is, multiply it by 30% to figure out how much mortgage interest a year and other expenses you can afford and work from there to get an appropriate mortgage for you.
 30% isn't a hard rule, but a good general estimate based on current rates.

 I lived in this property for two years and loved it.
 Given it was my first property, I wanted to be a little conservative.
 But I also felt the itch to buy more because my range was up to a $900,000 purchase price with a $720,000 mortgage.
-One always regrets not buying more in a rising market not only due to rising real estate prices, but also due to rising income levels.
+One always regrets not buying more in a rising market.
+The rise in real estate prices and your own income level helps make this so.

-1) Discomfort.
-The $118,000 rental property mortgage has now become a nuisance because it feels uncomfortable having four mortgages despite the positive cash flow.
-Every time I log into my Personal Capital account, all I think about is how great it would be to just delete that liability from my net worth as I seek to minimalize.
-The nuisance feeling is the same reason why I decided to pay off my MBA student loans after the fourth year, even though the interest rate was under 3%.
+The $118,000 rental property mortgage has now become a nuisance.
+It feels uncomfortable having four mortgages despite the positive cash flow.
+Every time I log into my Personal Capital account, all I think about is how great it would be to just delete that liability from my net worth as I seek to minimize.
+The nuisance feeling is the same reason why I decided to pay off my MBA student loans after the fourth year.
+This was even though the interest rate was under 3%.